If you’re 65 or older, Medicare in Mississippi offers an affordable option for your healthcare needs.

 Still have questions?
 GoHealth has the answers you need.Call Today

 Your choices for applying for Medicare in Mississippi include:

 - Enrolling online with the Social Security Administration

 - Enrolling over the phone at 1-800-772-1213 (TTY: 1-800-325-0778)

 If you are a U.S. citizen age 65 or older, you qualify for Medicare in MS. It’s as simple as that.
 Of course, not everything about Medicare is that simple.

-If you are enrolled in both Parts A and B, you have the option of switching to a Medicare Advantage plan that replaces Original Medicare and includes the benefits of Parts A and B while bundling drug and supplemental coverage and offering additional coverages like dental and vision.
+If you are enrolled in both Parts A and B, you have the option of switching to a Medicare Advantage plan that substitutes for Original Medicare while bundling prescription drug coverage and offering supplemental services like dental and vision.